CALDISS-AAU/workshop_python-web-scraping/readme.md

-*Workshop for Digital Literacy 2020, November 19th*
+*Workshop for Digital Curriculum 2021, September 9th 2021 09.00-12.00*

-This workshop is part of [Support Workshops for Digital Literacy and Curriculum F20](https://github.com/edux-dk/support-workshops-f20).
+This workshop is part of [Digital Curriculum 2021](https://digitalcurriculum.au.dk/course-information/).

+## Description

+'Web scraping' is an umbrella term for (mostly) automated techniques for collecting information from the web.
+Working with web scraping involves both the collection of raw data from the web as well as handling and converting these data to a manageable and analyzable format.
+At the workshop you will be introduced to the basic concepts of web scraping, including how to engage with the web as a researcher as well as a hands-on introduction to web scraping in Python.